List of Dungeons & Dragons deities: Other pantheons

+The third edition version of Deities & Demigods contains only four pantheons: a condensed Greyhawk pantheon meant for insertion into any game world ("Core D&D Pantheon"), the Greek mythos and heroes ("Olympian Pantheon"), the Egyptian mythos ("Pharaonic Pantheon"), and the Norse mythos ("Asgardian Pantheon").
 The third edition version of the book also discusses in detail how one would go about the creation of their own pantheon, as well as individual gods, for use in Dungeons & Dragons.

-These three alternative faiths were described in the third edition Deities and Demigods book.
+Three systems of alternative faiths were described in the third edition Deities and Demigods book: